GluuFederation/docs-ce-prod/3.1.4/source/developer-guide/debug.md

   - Click "OK", than confirm settings by clicking "OK" again and press "Apply and Close" at the end.
   - Next dialog is the final one where we also should confirm settings by clicking "OK".

-1. Specify Jython type and set the location to: `/opt/jython`
 1. Open basic.py in a file editor, and after the import section add the following lines to load the pydev libraries:

     ```